 - There also is likely not much benefit for people to be intentionally supplementing antioxidants around the time of training.
 Since no downside has been found from getting them through food, it makes sense to focus on food.

-I personally would add that because there is also no noticeable downside, if you are supplementing something that has other benefits, in addition to having antioxidant properties, I would still have that supplement.
 I would not overthink this.
 I just wanted to include this discussion since it is an important factor to consider.

 Overall, DOMs are likely to happen regardless.
 But there are quite a few nutritional strategies that can help.